diegoparrilla/sidecart-site/quickstart.md

 The connection status will then be displayed at the screen's base.
 Upon acquiring an IP address from the DHCP server, the SidecarT's IP address will be showcased.
 With this, a new menu option emerges: *Emulate ROM image from Wi-Fi*.

 Activate this option by pressing '2'.
 The system will then present a list of ROM images available on the HTTP server.
 These ROM lists are stored within a `roms.json` file on the HTTP server.
-Should you wish to alter the server URL, navigate to option '4' for *SidecarT configuration*.
+Should you wish to alter the server URL, navigate to option 'C' for *SidecarT configuration*.

 {:refdef: style="text-align: center;"}
 [![Show the ROMS available in the HTTP server](/assets/images/quickstart/boot-from-wifi.gif)](/assets/images/quickstart/boot-from-wifi.gif){:.glightbox}